-The 802.1X pre-authentication process begins with the Skype for Business phone that contains a supplicant service used for negotiation and authentication.
-When the Skype for Business phone connects to an unauthorized port, the authenticator blocks the Skype for Business phone from connecting to the network.
-Using one of the authentication protocols, the authenticator establishes a security negotiation with the Skype for Business phone and creates an 802.1X session.
-The Skype for Business phone provides its authentication information for the authenticator, and then the authenticator forwards the information to the authentication server.
+The 802.1X pre-authentication process begins with the IP phone that contains a supplicant service used for negotiation and authentication.
+When the IP phone connects to an unauthorized port, the authenticator blocks the IP phone from connecting to the network.
+Using one of the authentication protocols, the authenticator establishes a security negotiation with the IP phone and creates an 802.1X session.
+The IP phone provides its authentication information for the authenticator, and then the authenticator forwards the information to the authentication server.